crooked-smile/system-friendly-uno/README.md

 # system-friendly-uno
 WORK IN PROGRESS RIGHT NOW!

-A playable game of Uno designed for DID/OSDD systems
+A playable game of Uno designed for DID/OSDD systems.

 ## To Run
 ```sh